 Many students who are registered with DSS receive extended time on exams as a disability accommodation.
 We understand that the implementation of extended time is a complex process that involves collaboration between students and faculty.
 This guide is meant to offer assistance with that process.

 Students who receive extended time on exams are not “DSS students.”
 They are university students like any other whose academic work is coordinated and lead by their faculty.
 The implementation of the extended time accommodation is a shared responsibility between Disability Support Services and university faculty.

 Therefore, we request that faculty make every reasonable effort to coordinate the implementation of the extended time accommodation directly with their students or within their home departments.
 This may include timed exams completed through an online learning management system (e.g., Blackboard), administered remotely and monitored live by a proctor via Zoom, exams administered by another proctoring service(e.g.,Examify), or in-person when appropriate.
 Disability Support Services should only be contacted in cases where faculty and students cannot arrange the accommodation directly.

 Understand that DSS does not operate an official testing facility.
 Our space is limited to an office suite, and we are responsible for coordinating support for undergraduate, graduate, law, medical, distance education, and professional students alike.

 Please seek testing support through this office only when all other options have been exhausted.

-Faculty should expect that students who receive an extended time accommodation will present their official Letters to Professors at the beginning of the semester, or promptly after students have registered with us (in the case that they complete this process after the start of a particular term).
-These letters are dated, so faculty are always allowed to ensure that students are notifying them promptly about their accommodations.
+Faculty should expect that students who receive an extended time accommodation will provide an official Digital Letter to Professors from DSS at the beginning of the semester, or promptly after students have registered with us (in the case that they complete this process after the start of a particular term).
+This letter is dated, so faculty are always allowed to ensure that students are notifying them promptly about their accommodations.